 Electric cars are becoming more popular every year.
-The good news is that they are much more environmentally friendly than gas cars and are always cheaper to buy.
-The bad news is that there aren't many places to recharge them, and the charging process can be slow.
-In this post I want to examine three factors in passing (sticking to "pros" and "cons" seems to me an understatement).
-Here is the good and the bad of electric cars, as well as the convenience of owning one in today's world.
+The good news is that they are much more environmentally friendly than gas-powered cars and are always cheaper to buy.
+The bad news is that there aren't many places to charge them and the charging process can be slow.
+In this post I want to examine three factors en passant (sticking to "pros" and "cons" seems reductive to me).
+Here are the good and bad of electric cars, as well as the practicality of owning one in today's world.

 The good

 Looking at them as they are, electric cars seem to have several advantages over traditional petrol cars.
 One of the main reasons why electric cars are chosen is that they are much more environmentally friendly: they produce zero emissions, thus helping to reduce air pollution and fight climate change.
-Sure, there are other "environmental costs" to consider, but a recent study estimated that electric cars have a positive balance even in spite of the emissions created to build vehicles and batteries.
+Of course, there are other "environmental costs" to consider, but a recent study estimated that the balance of electric cars is positive even despite the emissions created to build the vehicles and batteries.
 And yes, even in spite of what is used to power the plants that give electricity to vehicles.

-In addition to the coupon there is, the coupon will be there: Charging stations are becoming more and more common, and will make it easier and easier for people to charge their cars on the go.
+As well as the good there is, the good there will be: Charging stations are becoming more and more common, and will make it increasingly easier for people to charge their cars on the go.

 The bad

-You can imagine it: if there will be any coupon (the growth of charging stations) it is because this coupon is not there yet.
-There's a bad thing: there aren't as many charging stations as fossil fuel ones.
-This means that it can be difficult to find a place to charge your car on the go (although you can have more range in the opportunity to have home charging stations).
+You can imagine it: if there "will be" some good (the growth of charging stations) it is because this good isn't there yet.
+There's some bad news: There aren't as many charging stations as fossil fuel ones.
+This means that it can be difficult to find a place to charge your car when you are out and about (although you may get more autonomy if you have the opportunity to have home charging stations).

-Also, charging an electric car can take a long time, sometimes even several hours - this can be an inconvenience if you're trying to get somewhere quickly.
+Additionally, charging an electric car can take a long time, sometimes even several hours – this can be an inconvenience if you're trying to get somewhere in a hurry.

 The practical